clong/DetectionLab/HyperV/README.md

 # Detection Lab for Hyper-V

-This hypervisor does not undergo the same level of weekly testing as what is found in the main part of Detectionlab.
+This build does not undergo the same level of weekly testing as what is found in the main part of Detectionlab.
 Hyper-V support is only in beta and needs more testing by more users to ensure its stability and usability.

 ## Requirements